 We have warehouses in Maidenhead, Berkshire and Burnley, Lancashire.

 Do you do samples?
 If so how big are they?

 Yes we offer samples on all wallpapers.
 Samples are typically 53cm wide x 30cm high.
-Most samples are charged at £1.99 and some £3.99 for more expensive designs.
+Most standard samples are charged at £1.99.
+More expensive designs are charged at £2.99 or £3.99 each.
 Delivery for samples is free.
 Please note that samples cannot be returned and on very rare occasions an increased cost may be incurred for more expensive wallpapers.
 We do not offer border samples.
-For a limited time only, buy one sample and get any additional samples for 99p each (Up to 9 additional samples)
+For a limited time only, buy one standard sample and get any additional standard samples for 99p each (Up to 9 additional samples)

 Why do I need a sample?